ibm-cloud-docs/containers/cs_cluster.md

 ## Configuring cluster logging
 {: #cs_logging}

 Logs help you troubleshoot issues with your clusters and apps.
-You can enable log forwarding for various cluster log types and choose where your logs are forwarded.
+You can enable log forwarding for various cluster log sources and choose where your logs are forwarded.
 {:shortdesc}

 ### Viewing logs